Vishwajeet-P-Jadhav/Vishwajeet-P-Jadhav.github.io/_projects/5_project.md

 ## Overview

 I spent my summer of 2025 at the University of Southern California, Los Angeles as a part of the [IUSST-Viterbi program](https://iusstf.org/iusstf-viterbi-program) where I undertook research activities at the [ACME lab](https://acme.usc.edu/) led by Prof. Constantine Sideris.
-My projects were focusing on biomedical circuits.
+My projects focused on biomedical circuits - one was related to testing and characterizing a fabricated IC and the other was IC design for bio-assay.

 ## Project Details